 9 September: Rumes-Tournai ( Journée du patrimoine – YFU )

 17 September: Bruxelles ( Car-Free Sunday )

 For freebie fans

-It should not be the primary goal of your trip, but if you are a goodie or freebie fan, you might enjoy the free breakfast served to the first 2000 participants or the “Beau Vélo” souvenir t-shirts given away to the first 1000 to show up at the inscriptions stand.
+It should not be the primary goal of your trip, but if you are a goodie or freebie fan, you might enjoy the free breakfast served to the first 2000 participants or the “Beau Vélo” souvenir t-shirts given away to the first 1000 to show up at the registration stand.
 To get them, you should be there at around 9:30 and prepare to stand in line, because it’s first come, first-served.

 Now you have a new source of inspiration for your Belgian cycling trips, and I hope you’ll enjoy discovering the country this way.
 The good news is this event happens every summer, with a new place to discover every weekend.
 Therefore, don’t hesitate to invite your cycling friends and see you soon on the paths of Le beau vélo de RAVeL!

 - Cycling Around Brussels: Discover the Hidden Gems of the Green Belt in Flemish Brabant, Belgium